nodejs/nodejs.org/pages/en/blog/announcements/v20-release-announce.md

 ### Official support for ARM64 Windows

-Node.js has broard platform and architecture support and people seem to want it to run everywhere.
+Node.js has broad platform and architecture support and people seem to want it to run everywhere.
 We are happy to share that Node.js now includes binaries for ARM64 Windows, allowing for native execution on the platform.
 The MSI, zip/7z packages, and executable are available from the Node.js download site along with all other platforms.
 The CI system was updated and all changes are now fully tested on ARM64 Windows, to prevent regressions and ensure compatibility.